sanying123/documentation/getting-started/shiftleft-requirements.md

 > #### Analysis requirements notes
 >
-> ShiftLeft code analysis is performed on complied application bytecode (not source code).
+> ShiftLeft code analysis is performed on compiled application bytecode (not source code).
 As such, you **must** successfully build the application using a supported build tool **before** you submit the app for analysis.
 See [Analyzing Applications](../getting-started/analyzing-applications-in-ci.md) for details.
 >
 > ShiftLeft requires the presence of a supported project build tool to generate security metadata from bytecode.
 The supported build tool must be installed on the host where you submit an application for analysis.
 >